matyalatte/Texconv-Custom-DLL/docs/README.md

 It's 29% smaller than the original exe.
 -   The original exe: 686KB
--   The custom dll: 487KB
+-   The custom dll: 489KB

+If you won't use BC6 and BC7 formats, you can also remove GPU codec with `TEXCONV_NO_GPU_CODEC` option.
+It can be 231KB (66% smaller than the original exe).

 ## Removed features